-An abdominal aortic aneurysm (AAA) is a weakening in the wall of the abdominal aorta with resultant increased pressure leading to aneurysm formation.1 A large proportion of AAAs are asymptomatic until the development of rupture.
+An abdominal aortic aneurysm (AAA) is a weakening in the wall of the abdominal aorta with resultant increased pressure leading to aneurysm formation.
+A large proportion of AAAs are asymptomatic until the development of rupture.
 AAA rupture can be acute and is associated with a high mortality rate.1-3

-An AAA is most commonly defined as an arterial diameter of 3.0 centimeters (cm) or larger.^{2, 4} This threshold is more than two standard deviations above the average diameter of the abdominal aorta (2.0 cm) in both men and women.5 The abdominal aorta diameter varies by age, sex, and body size, which may influence the accuracy of this definition in some subgroups.5 An AAA is less frequently defined as a maximum infrarenal aortic diameter being at least 1.5 times larger than the expected infra-renal aortic diameter.4 Aneurysms measuring 3 to 5.4 cm are commonly referred to as small aneurysms and those \geq 5.5 cm are referred to as large aneurysms.
+An AAA is most commonly defined as an arterial diameter of 3.0 cm or larger.
+This threshold is more than two standard deviations above the average diameter of the abdominal aorta (2.0 cm) in both men and women.
+The abdominal aorta diameter varies by age, sex, and body size, which may influence the accuracy of this definition in some subgroups.
+An AAA is less frequently defined as a maximum infrarenal aortic diameter that is at least 1.5 times larger than the expected infrarenal aortic diameter.
+Aneurysms with an aortic diameter of 3 to 5.4 cm are commonly referred to as small aneurysms and those with an aortic diameter of 5.5 cm or larger are referred to as large aneurysms.